newrelic-experimental/newrelic-npm-diagnostics/README.md

 >   - Default configuration file selection to be any config files actively loaded into selected container's memory
 > - Add support for `--walk` argument flag, used to run full `snmpwalk` at the end of diagnostics file collection
 >   - Pull needed `snmpwalk` arguments from configuration file
->  - Prompt customer for which device to walk, using config file for list of options
+>  - Prompt user for which device to walk, using config file for list of options

 ## Support